govindKAG/vim-notes/vim notes.md

 - always install the vim-repeat plugin by tpope.
 It supercharges the . repeat function.

+- use K to summon the man page for the word under the cursor in insert mode.

 ## folding

 - zf and zd to create delete code folds.
 Useful to fold out imports or some other code noise.